numaproj/numaflow/rust/numaflow-throttling/DESIGN.md

 ## High Level Design

+* The distributed state stores only the pool-size and tokens are calculated locally based on the pool-size.
-* Local bucket will have enough information to decide if the request should be throttled or not.
+* Local store (using pool-size) will have enough information to decide if the request should be throttled or not.
-* Local bucket if not updated by the background thread will be considered as unavailable and will be forced to query the external store.
+* Local store if not updated by the background thread will be considered as unavailable and will be forced to query the external store.
 This should not happen during happy path.
-* Background thread will update the local bucket every X ms and there will be at least Y seconds worth of data in the local bucket.
+* Background thread will update the local store (from the external store) every X ms and there will be at least Y seconds
+* worth of data in the local store.

 ### Consensus on Active Candidates (consumers of tokens)